lawnjelly/Misc/MRP.md

 ## Minimal Reproduction Projects

 Strictly speaking, by definition, a minimal reproduction project is a project that demonstrates the bug, and does _nothing else_.
-It contains no superfluous scenes, nodes, gdscript, addons, textures, models, animations, sounds etc.
+The easiest to work with MRPs contain no superfluous scenes, nodes, gdscript, addons, textures, models, animations, sounds etc.

 This follows the adage "perfection is achieved not when there is nothing more to add, but when the is nothing left to take away".